 6. Renkon: Lotus Root

-Renkon can be found in all sorts of Japanese dishes.
+Renkon is a Japanese vegetable that can be found in all sorts of Japanese dishes.
 While the lotus plant may be most well-known for its blossoms, its roots are prized in Japan for their crispiness and delicious taste.
 Its firm texture makes it ideal for tempura or in stir-fry, in addition to being rich in nutrients.
 Whether pickled, sauteed, or fried, renkon is certainly worth tasting!

 7. Take no Ko: Bamboo Shoots